-• When the emergency starter rope is used to start the engine, the start-ingear protection device does not operate.
+• When the emergency starter rope is used to start the engine, the start-in-gear protection device does not operate.
 Make sure the remote control lever is in neutral.
-Otherwise the boat could unexpectedly start to move, which could result in an accident.
+Otherwise the boat could

 • Attach the engine stop switch lanyard to a secure place on your clothing, or your arm or leg while operating.